Key facts

 The upside

-- Attractive, characterful old mining town, with lots of smart shops
+- Attractive, characterful old town, with good restaurants and shops

-- Excellent Aspen Highlands and Snowmass just up the road
+- Excellent Aspen Highlands and Snowmass just down the road

-- Extensive slopes to suit every standard, but ...
+- Extensive slopes of all kinds, but ...

 The downside